All My Sons: Act II

 Chris avoids telling his mother about his engagement with Ann.
 Their next-door neighbor Sue emerges and reveals to Ann that everyone on the block thinks Joe is equally guilty of the crime of supplying faulty aircraft engines.
-Shortly afterward, George Deever arrives and reveals that he has just visited the prison to see his father, Steve.The latter claimed that Joe told him by phone to "weld up and paint over" the cracked cylinders and send them out, and later gave a false promise that Joe would take the blame.
-George insists his sister Ann cannot marry Chris Keller, son of the man who destroyed the Deevers.
+Shortly afterward, George Deever arrives and reveals that he has just visited the prison to see his father, Steve.
+The latter claimed that Joe told him by phone to "weld up and paint over" the cracked cylinder heads, and send them out, then later gave a false promise that Joe would take the blame.

+George insists his sister Ann cannot marry Chris Keller, the son of the man who destroyed the Deevers.
 Frank reveals his horoscope, which implies that Larry is alive, to Kate's pleasure.
 Joe maintains that he was bedridden with the flu on the fateful day of dispatch.
 They manage to settle George, but Kate lets slip that Joe has not been sick in fifteen years.
 Despite George's protests, Chris and Ann send him away.

-After Kate claims to Joe and Chris that moving on from Larry would forsake Joe as a murderer, Chris concludes that George was right.
-Joe, out of excuses, confesses that he sent out the cracked airheads to avoid closure of the business, intending to notify the base later that they needed repairs.
+After Kate claims to Joe and Chris that moving on from Larry would reveal Joe as a murderer, Chris concludes that George was right.
+Joe, out of excuses, confesses that he sent out the cracked cylinder heads to avoid closure of the business, intending to notify the base later that they needed repairs.
 However, when the fleet crashed and made headlines, Joe lied to Steve and abandoned him at the factory to be arrested.
 Chris cannot accept his explanation that it was done for the family and exclaims in despair that he doesn't know what to do about his father.